[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

-1. The Issue When Migrating AWS EC2 to ARM
+1. The issue when changing to AWS EC2 ARM architecture

-More companies are switching to cost-effective AWS Graviton (ARM/aarch64) instances.
-But moving Python code that worked on x86_64 as-is, you hit the DPI-1047 error when connecting to Oracle DB.
+Recently, more companies are switching to the cost-effective AWS Graviton (ARM/aarch64) instances.
+But if you move Python code that worked fine on the existing x86_64 environment as-is, you'll run into the DPI-1047 error when integrating with Oracle DB.

 2. What is the DPI-1047 error?

-This error, raised when connecting via SQLAlchemy or cx_Oracle, means "the Oracle Client library cannot be located."
+This error, which occurs when connecting via SQLAlchemy or cx_Oracle, means "the Oracle Client library cannot be located."

 sqlalchemy.exc.DatabaseError: (cx_Oracle.DatabaseError) DPI-1047: Cannot locate a 64-bit Oracle Client library: